-13. Ma-he-wa-the, Richard Robinson.-Full-blood.
+13. Ma-he-wa-the, Richard Robinson.-Full blood.
 Has claim No. 257.
-Broke 5 acres four years ago.
+Broke 5 acres, four years ago.
 Has 18 acres under cultivation, not including hay lands.
 Raises corn, wheat, potatoes, vegetables, garden fruits.
-Planted apple and cherry trees, and tim-ber.
+Planted apple and cherry trees, and timber.
 Built log house, paid for some material and work, sheds, &c.
 Bought implements and tools, and received from government.
 Has ponies, cows, pigs, chickens.
 Supports eight persons.
 About forty-five years old.
+He says:

-He says: "When I was a young man I wanted to work.
+When I was a young man I wanted to work.
 When I first tried to plow I used to fall down, for I did not know how to handle the plow.
-I thought that one day all the Indians must work; that I would try and learn while I was young, it would be easier for me.
-When I first saw the white people, I saw that they worked, and al they had seemed to sparkle.
+I thought that one day all the Indians must work, that I would try and learn while I was young, it would be easier for me.
+When I first saw the white people, I saw that they worked, and all they had seemed to sparkle.
 I wondered where this glistening came from.
 I saw that they worked at the ground, and it was from that that they got the sparkle.
 I want a title to my land.
 I hope the white people will help us so that we may have law upon the reserve.
 I hope that in the future some of the children of the Omahas may be among the lawyers of the land.
-The reason the Omahas are still in existence is, I think, because they have worked, are working, and trying to help themselves."
+The reason the Omahas are still in existence, is, I think, because they have worked, are working, and trying to help themselves.

-14. Wa-loo-teta, Samuel Irving.-Full-blood.
+14. Wa-loo teta, Samuel Irving.-Full blood.
 Works on a claim.
 Broke 8 acres five years ago.
 Has 8 acres under cultivation, not including hay lands.
 Raises corn, wheat, potatoes, vegetables.
 Lives in a tent; bought the tent-cover.
 Bought tools; received implements from government.
 Has ponies, cow, pigs, chickens.
 Supports seven persons.
 About thirty-two years old.
 He says:

-"I have always wished for a title to my land.
+I have always wished for a title to my land.
 If the Indians could have title to their lands they would go to work with a will.
-All the young men who are working for themselves want to have laws like white men, that justice may be done."
+All the young men who are working for themselves want to have laws like the white men, that justice may be done.

-for themes like what to have laws like white men, that justice may be done."
-15. Mumba-Douba, Levi John Webster.-Full-blood.
+15. Mumba-Douba, Levi John Webster.-Full blood.
 Has claim No. 237.
 Broke 8 acres four years ago.
 Has 161⁄2 acres under cultivation, not including hay lands.
 Raises corn, wheat, potatoes, vegetables.
 Planted apple trees and timber.
 Built log house two years ago; bought some materials, shed, &c.
 Bought implements, and received from government.
 Has ponies, cows, chickens.
 Supports six persons.
-About thirtysix years old.
+About thirty-six years old.
 He says:

-"I want a title to my land; my changingmy dressought to show that.
+I want a title to my land; my changing my dress ought to show that.
 I love my land.
-I want to have law here, that justice may be done on this reserve."
-16. Wa-ho-sha-ga, James Springer.-Full-blood.
+I want to have law here, that justice may be done on this reserve.

+16. Wa-ho-sha-ga, James Springer.-Full blood.
 Works on a claim.
-Broke 7 acres

-16. Wa-ho-sha-ga, James Springer.-Full-blood.
-Works on a claim.
 Broke 7 acres six years ago.
 Has 12 acres under cultivation, not including hay lands.
 Raises corn, wheat, potatoes, vegetables.
 Built log house five years ago; bought materials, sheds.
 Bought tools; received implements from the government.
 Has ponies, chickens.
 Supports thirteen persons.
 About thirty-seven years old.
 His certificate of allotment taken away on the transfer of land to the Winnebagoes.
 Has had misfortunes; served in the United States Army two years and six months, 1864 to 1866; honorably discharged.
 He says:

-"I want a title to my land, so that no one can take from my children the land on which I have worked."
+I want a title to my land, so that no one can take from my children the land on which I have worked.